acmahaja/INFO30005_DIABETES_AT_HOME/README.md

 > npm i // install missing libraries

 -----------------
-#if need to repopulate database (database should be already populated
+# ONLY if need to repopulate database (database should be already populated)
 #this WILL delete the entire database content and repopulate it

 > node populateDB.js // populate mongodb atlas db